Drones are one of the best ways to capture truly appealing images from a variety of unique perspectives.

 Finding a Drone-Friendly Property

 There are a few requirements when on the lookout for properties that you can photograph with a drone.
-First of all, there needs to be an adequate amount of clear space for the drone to be operated safely.
-Second, densely populated regions and urban areas, such as those near main roads or close to crowded public areas such as parks and schools, should not have drones operating within them unless you can maintain a 30-metre perimeter.
+First of all, there needs to be an adequate clear space for the drone to be operated safely.
+Second, densely populated regions and urban areas, such as those near main roads or close to crowded public places such as parks and schools, should not have drones operating within them unless you can maintain a 30-metre perimeter.
 Drones are also not permitted in controlled airspace.

 Drones are not difficult to attain.
 It’s quite easy to get your hands on one, but acquiring the legal documentation required to operate it commercially isn’t.
 It’s a challenging and time-consuming process that can take up to a month.
-Most commercial operations regarding drones require a least an SFOC, also known as a Single-Operation Special Flight Operation Certificate.
+Most commercial operations regarding drones require an SFOC, also known as a Single-Operation Special Flight Operation Certificate.
 This document requires the operator to confirm sufficient liability insurance, a good knowledge of meteorology, airspace regulations, and even pilot training.

 A realtor should never consider hiring a drone operator unless they have the required documentation.
 SkySnap, a specialized drone photography Toronto company, stresses the importance of the necessary permits and operational safety planning.
-The SFOC is necessary to operate a drone with commercial intent legally.
-Emergency management, risk mitigation, and insurance coverage all have the same amount of implications for the realtor as they do for the operator.
+The SFOC is required to operate a drone with commercial intent legally.
+Emergency management, risk mitigation, and insurance coverage all have the same implications for the realtor as they do for the operator.